Thousands Rally In Georgia As PM Rebuffs Calls For New Election - UrduPoint

 - International condemnation -

-Hundreds of public servants, including from the ministries of foreign affairs, defence and education, as well as a number of judges, issued joint statements protesting Kobakhidze's decision.
+Hundreds of public servants, including from the ministries of foreign affairs, defence and education, as well as a number of judges, issued joint statements protesting Kobakhidze's decision to postpone EU accession talks.

 More than 200 Georgian diplomats criticised the move as contradicting the constitution and leading the country "into international isolation".